Lim Ko Pi In Ipoh

 Lim Ko Pi is fine as a breakfast or lunch venue since you can enjoy many kopitiam staples here (e.g., kaya toast) in a comfortable setting.

-And if you specifically want to have a decent bowl of curry mee, iced coffee and local desserts but you’re sick and tired of finding parking at Ipoh Old Town, it’s great that Lim Ko Pi has their own parking.
+And if you specifically want to have a decent bowl of curry mee, iced coffee and local desserts but you’re sick and tired of finding parking at Ipoh Old Town, it’s great that this eatery has its own parking.

 Similar Posts